No. 13 Michigan State coasts to 80-70 win over Notre Dame

 Notre Dame: The Irish led the country last season as they averaged 1.68 assists for every turnover and got off to a rough start with those statistics in the first half when the game was lost.
 Notre Dame had seven turnovers and six assists over the first 20 minutes.

+“It’s a great teaching moment for our group about how a game can get away from you if you’re careless with the ball,” Brey said.

-Michigan State: Watts came off the bench and provided a spark coach Tom Izzo wants from the sophomore guard, who can score as well as create offensive opportunities for teammates.
+Michigan State: Watts came off the bench and provided a spark Izzo wants and needs from the sophomore guard, who can score as well as create offensive opportunities for teammates.
 He is also a strong defender.

 POLL IMPLICATIONS